Chicago is a must for every urban traveler.

 The Music Scene in Chicago

 - Go to an Open Mic.
-Cheap and cheerful, open mics bring out the up ‘n' coming and the wannabes.
+Cheap and cheerful, open mics bring out the up and coming and the wannabes.
 It's hit and miss in terms of the music but you will definitely be with a room full of friendly, relaxed people.
 Most open mics attract the friends of the performers.
 As an alternative, here's a listing of comedy open mics.

 - You must listen to some blues.
 Chicago is known for its blues scene.
 Kingston Mines seems to be the local favorite and it was certainly mine.
 It is also number 1 on the TimeOut Chicago blues bar list.